andrew henderson menu

 Costa Rica Overview

-Residency in Costa Rica Programs
+Residency in Costa Rica: Program Options

-Costa Rica offers a range of residency options that are simple and inexpensive if you want to stay on the island longer than the time permitted by a tourist visa.
-Becoming a Costa Rican citizen doesn’t have much in the way of physical presence requirements.
+Costa Rica offers a range of residency options that are simple and inexpensive if you want to stay longer than the time permitted by a tourist visa.

 Inversionista Residency Status

-An application may include an applicant’s spouse and children under 25 years or older with disabilities.
+An application may include an applicant’s spouse and children under 25 years, or older with disabilities.
+This visa grants a temporary residency permit which is valid for two years and can be renewed for the same period.

 This permanent residency requires at least one renewed identification card after two years.
 Permanent residents must also regularly renew their residence.